Otto Kirchheimer: Research

 Kirchheimer's multifaceted academic work reflects in an almost unique way the political and scientific experiences and conflicts of the Weimar Republic, National Socialism, French and American exile, and the founding and establishment phase of the two new German states of East Germany and West Germany that emerged after 1945.
 Kirchheimer's contributions mostly arose out of concrete events, which, however, do not remain thematically isolated but contain elements of a comprehensive theory of modern statehood, democracy, the rule of law, modern administration and intermediary organizations.

 Kirchheimer began his publishing activities as a young socialist during the Weimar Republic.
 The focus of his work was the relationship between the constitution and social structure, as well as the analysis of social power relations and their impact on constitutional law.
 Using various examples, he examined the tension between political "legal order" and economic "power order".
 Kirchheimer shared with Carl Schmitt the rejection of parliamentarism and the criticism of pluralism.
-Kirchheimer is therefore also attributed to "left-wing Schmittianism".
+Kirchheimer is therefore also counted as part of "left-wing Schmittianism".
 For Kirchheimer and Schmitt, a parliamentary consensus in the class state was in principle impossible.
 For both, the majority system was bound to the precondition of homogeneity, because otherwise it was not the parliament that decided on politics, but economic power complexes.
 Kirchheimer regarded the Weimar Constitution only as an outdated legal mechanism that would inevitably have to fail due to the real balance of power.